Among a plenty of applications of this Mechanism, a very important one is on an AZIMUTH THRUSTER

 However, there is a fundamental difference:

-the way, by which the mechanical transmission system currently in use transmits power to the propeller, PRODUCES a REACTION TORQUE on the STEERING MECHANISM of the AZIMUTH THRUSTER which needs the continuous use of the azimuth orientation motors in order to compensate this reaction torque,
+the way, by which the mechanical transmission system currently in use transmits power to the propeller, PRODUCES a REACTION TORQUE on the STEERING MECHANISM of the AZIMUTH THRUSTER which needs the continuous use of the azimuth orientation mechanism in order to compensate this reaction torque,

 while this new mechanism allows the azimuth thruster to be oriented ABSOLUTELY NEUTRALLY to any direction without applying this reaction torque.